 Summer Internships and Programs for Students Interested in the Health Professions

 In an effort to provide current and specific information about internships and programs that may be of interest to students who are exploring a career in the health professions, the Office for Pre-Health Advising has teamed up with the Career Development Office to consolidate internship listings.
-To search for summer opportunities please log into VC Link.
+To search for summer opportunities please log into Handshake.

 Vassar: URSI (Undergraduate Research Summer Institute) – Open to all Vassar students interested in the sciences, Vassar’s Undergraduate Research Summer Institute is an intensive 10-week summer program in which Vassar students explore original hands-on scientific research under faculty direction.
 Approximately 30 students and 20 faculty from the Vassar community collaborate annually in the URSI program.
 Participants are engaged in the entire research process: they learn to formulate hypotheses, review scientific literature, develop experimental protocols, handle major instrumentation, gather data, analyze results, and present their findings.
 Application period: Feb.
 1– 15, undergraduates only.
 Notification in late February.